 Custodial credit risk for deposits with financial institutions is the risk that in the event of bank failure, the Agency's deposits may not be returned to it.
 The Agency's investment policy requires pledging of collateral for all bank balances in excess of federal depository insurance to be held at an independent third party institution in the name of the Agency.
+Letters of credit issued by a Federal Home Loan Bank are also an acceptable form of collateral.
 The amount of collateral provided will not be less than 100% of net amount of public funds secured.
-At April 30, 2017, the bank balances were fully insured or collateralized.
+At April 30, 2018, the bank balances were fully insured or collateralized.